President Trump Not Safe From Being Removed From Twitter For Hateful Conduct, Says CEO Jack Dorsey

 The statement about Trump’s tweets comes on the heels of a Wall Street Journal article that claimed that Dorsey overruled staff decisions to bar controversial pundit Alex Jones of Infowars from Twitter.
 Dorsey denies this accusation.
 “I ask questions.
 I don’t think I’ve ever overruled anything,” he said.

-CEO Dorsey is scheduled to testify Wednesday in front of two congressional committees about the company’s content practices.
+Dorsey is scheduled to testify Wednesday in front of two congressional committees about the company’s content practices.